Sustainability Action Plan

 Progress and Timeline

-- December 2013: The Sustainability Office and SAGES distributed an all-campus survey to gather input on perceptions of campus sustainability efforts and on the proposed outline for the new Sustainability Action Plan.
+- December 2013: The Sustainability Office and SAGES distributed an all-campus survey to gather input on perceptions of campus sustainability efforts.

 - February 2014: The Sustainability Office and SAGES held a February 21 workshop to brainstorm ideas for the SAP.
 Over 50 students, faculty, staff, and administrators met to brainstorm goals and strategies in 13 topic areas.

 - March 2014: SAGES held a meeting to plan next steps for the SAP, including the proposed structure and forming working groups.

 - March-May 2014: The 12 working groups (buildings and grounds have combined for planning purposes) developed goals, objectives, and strategies in their respective sections.

 - September 2014: The Sustainability Office is collaborating with each working group to refine ideas and build a cohesive plan.